Audio Power Supplies

 We now have power supply boards to allow people to build their own power supplies.
 Just choose and install some voltage regulators, add a power transformer, and get either a dual power supply (1 positive and 1 negative output) or a quad power supply (2 positive and 2 negative) regulated output voltages.

-Features include easy to use screw clamp connectors for the AC / transformer input and regulated DC voltage outputs, access to the raw unregulated DC, massive heat sinks capable of dissipating 3.5 watts each, six 2200uF 50V Nichicon filter capacitors, charge current softening resistors to reduce transformer magnetic fields and noise, and 100uF Panasonic EEU-FR1H101B output capacitors on each regulated output rail.
+Features include easy to use screw clamp connectors for the AC / transformer input and regulated DC voltage outputs.
+Access to the raw unregulated DC is also provided.
+Next, the regulators mount on massive heat sinks capable of dissipating 3.5 watts each, fed from six 2200uF 50V Nichicon filter capacitors.
+Charge current softening resistors are also employed to reduce the transformer magnetic fields and noise.
+Finally, the fabled 100uF Panasonic EEU-FR1H101B output capacitor is used to decouple each regulated output rail.

-These power supplies are sold as kits with all of the mounting hardware to mount either two or four 78XX / 79XX class voltage regulators as well as the mounting hardware and standoffs for the PCB.
+These power supplies are sold as kits with all of the mounting hardware supplied.
+Including the hardware to mount either two or four 78XX / 79XX class voltage regulators, as well as the mounting hardware and standoffs for the PCB.

 Subscribe now for a coupon code and a chance to win free devicesWinners picked at random monthly